 Brian was raised in a family of performers.
-His father played trombone for Gene Krupa, Tommy Dorsey, Vauhgn Monroe and many others during the big band era.
-Brian’s mother was a dancer who performed through out the US, including at Radio City Music Hall.
+His father played trombone for Gene Krupa, Tommy Dorsey, Vaughn Monroe and many others during the big band era.
+Brian’s mother was a dancer who performed throughout the US, including at Radio City Music Hall.

 Brian has created five original albums.
 His latest album, Wheels of Commotion contains original songs tracing his journey from New York to California and back again.